drpaneas/kos-ports/README.md

 you are using the KOS Makefile system.

 ## Using the ports tree

 There are a few available `make` targets that can be used in each port directory:

 - **install**: Perform all steps to download, patch, build, and install the port in question.
+- **update**: Check if an installed port has updates in its git repository and rebuild if necessary.
+For ports not yet installed, it will suggest running `make install` instead.
 - **clean**: Clean up any dist files and intermediate build results.
 - **uninstall**: Uninstall the port.
 This does not make sure dependencies are still fulfilled, so keep that in mind!